Early Help Support Service – Privacy Notice

 • Commissioned providers of local authority services

-• Government departments including Department for Levelling Up, Housing and Communities, the Department of Work and Pensions and the Department for Education
+• Government departments including Ministry of Housing, Communities and Local Government (MHCLG), the Department of Work and Pensions (DWP) and the Department for Education (DfE)

 There may also be times when the people working with you may need to share information with other parties without your consent, such as when it is felt that a child or adult is at risk of harm or to prevent crime.